 Higher Education Leadership

 Dr. Cannan has worked in the field of Education for 34 years.
 He is currently the Executive Director for the Maine Administrators of Career & Technical Education, MACTE.
-He has worked for University of New England for 11 years teaching five different courses in the MSEd & CAGS programs.
+He has worked for University of New England for 20 semesters teaching five different courses in the MSEd & CAGS programs.
+Don also teaches for Husson University located in Bangor, Maine.

 Dr. Cannan has been a teacher, guidance counselor, and administrator in public education.
 His forte has been aligned to Career &...